NatronGitHub/Natron/Documentation/PythonReference/NatronEngine/Effect.rst

 *    def :meth:`setSize<NatronEngine.Effect.setSize>` (w, h)

-.. _details:

 Detailed Description
 --------------------

-The Effect object can be used to operate with a single node in Natron.
+    This object represents a single node in Natron, that is, an instance of a plug-in.
-To create a new Effect, use the :func:`NatronEngine.App.createNode` function.

-Natron automatically declares a variable to Python when a new Effect is created.
-This variable will have a script-name determined by Natron as explained in the :ref:`autovar` section
+    You cannot create Effects directly by calling their constructor, instead you must use the function :doc:`App.createNode` to create them.